 Near to the American beavers dam is their lodge.
 This is either a burrow dug into the water’s edge or a mound of twigs, sticks, mud and rocks.
 They will normally pile the sticks and then chew an entry and some platforms along with a breathing hole out of this shell.
 Before winter they may apply a coating of mud which freezes solid like concrete.

 Beavers are being used instead of dams in some places throughout America.
-They also been put to work alongside humans to help with combating erosion.
+They have also been put to work alongside humans to help with combating erosion.

 The beaver is the national animals of Canada and one of their national symbols.
 It appeared on the first Canadian postage stamp and is on the five cent piece.